 The share prices set forth in the column headings of the table below will be adjusted as of any date on which the number of shares issuable upon exercise of a warrant or the exercise price of a warrant is adjusted as set forth under the heading "-Redemption Procedures-Anti-Dilution Adjustments" below.
 If the number of shares issuable upon exercise of a warrant is adjusted, the adjusted share prices in the column headings will equal the share prices immediately prior to such adjustment, multiplied by a fraction, the numerator of which is the number of shares deliverable upon exercise of a warrant immediately prior to such adjustment and the denominator of which is the number of shares deliverable upon exercise of a warrant as so adjusted.
-The number of shares in the table below shall be adjusted in the same manner and at the same time as the number of shares issuable upon exercise of a warrant is adjusted, (a) in the case of an adjustment pursuant to the fifth paragraph under the heading "-Redemption Procedures-Anti-Dilution Adjustments" below, the adjusted share prices in the column headings will equal the unadjusted share prices multiplied by a fraction, the numerator of which is the higher of the Market Value and the Newly Issued Price as set forth under the heading "-Redemption Procedures-Anti-Dilution Adjustments" below, the adjustment pursuant to the second paragraph under the heading "-Redemption Procedures-Anti-Dilution Adjustments" below, the adjusted share prices in the column headings will equal the unadjusted share prices multiplied by a fraction, the numerator of which is the higher of the heading "-Redemption Procedures-Anti-Dilution Adjustments" below, the adjustment pursuant to the second paragraph under the heading "-Redemption Procedures-Anti-Dilution Adjustments" below, the adjusted share prices in the column headings will equal the unadjusted share prices is the decrease in the exercise price of a warrant pursuant to the second paragraph under the heading "-Redemption Procedures -Anti-Dilutio
+The number of shares in the table below shall be adjusted in the same manner and at the same time as the number of shares issuable upon exercise of a warrant.
+If the exercise price of a warrant is adjusted, (a) in the case of an adjustment pursuant to the fifth paragraph under the heading "-Redemption Procedures-Anti-Dilution Adjustments" below, the adjusted share prices in the column headings will equal the unadjusted Price as set forth under the heading "-Redemption Procedures-Anti-Dilution Adjustments" and the denominator of which is \$10.00 and (b) in the case of an adjustment pursuant to the second paragraph under the heading "-Redemption Procedures-Anti-Dilution Adjustments" below, the adjusted share prices in the column headings will equal the unadjusted share prices less the decrease in the exercise price of a warrant pursuant to such exercise price adjustment.